Uncovering Avocado Cravings: 10 Key Explanations

 3. Avocados are good for your heart.

 Avocados are rich in monounsaturated fats, which have been shown to lower cholesterol and improve heart health.
-In fact, studies have shown that people who eat avocado-rich diets have a lower risk of heart disease than those who don’t eat this superfood regularly.
+Studies have shown that people who eat avocado-rich diets have a lower risk of heart disease than those who don’t eat this superfood regularly.

 Therefore, you might be craving avocados because your body knows they’re good for you!